SplineFlow: Flow Matching for Dynamical Systems with B-Spline Interpolants: Full Ablations on Irregularity and Spline Degree

 \subsection{ODE Dynamics (ablations with order $k$) for non-linear and oscillatory systems}

-From the ablation study in this section, we observe that higher degree B-splines are the most useful when modeling at high irregularity ($p>0$) regimes, for example, Damped Harmonic and Lotka--Volterra.
-For systems with linear dynamics, like HopperPhysics, linear degree performs best.
+From the ablation studies, we observe that higher degree B-splines are the most useful when modeling at high irregularity ($p>0$) regimes, for example, Damped Harmonic and Lotka--Volterra.
+For systems with linear dynamics, such as HopperPhysics, linear degrees perform best.